spectrumvoip/netsapiens_api_backup/README.md

 # netsapiens_api_backup
-Backup NetSapien API to JSON files
+Backup NetSapiens API to JSON files

 This script loops through every domain pulling all the info for the following tables: